wnfs-wg/spec/spec/private-wnfs.md

 #### 3.1.6.1 Temporal Key

-Temporal keys give temporal read access to a certain node and its decendants.
+Temporal keys give temporal read access to a certain node and its descendants.
 It MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
 This limits the reader to reading from a their earliest ratchet and forward, but never earlier revisions than that.

 When added to a private directory, it MUST be encrypted with AES-KWP and the private directory's temporal key.
 This prevents readers with only a snapshot key from gaining revision read access.